contact@mongoliainc.com

 Types of taxable income include the following:

-Taxpayers are classed according to the following categories:
+Taxpayers are classified into the following categories:

 Rate: Personal income tax is rated at between 1% and 40%, with a 10% rate imposed in general practice.
 A personal income tax of 40% is imposed on incomes obtained from paid quizzes, betting games, and lottery winnings.